openwisp/ansible-openwisp2/README.md

     ansible-galaxy install openwisp.openwisp2

-Ensure that you have correct version of [`community.general`](https://github.com/ansible-collections/community.general) collection installed
+Ensure that you have the [`community.general`](https://github.com/ansible-collections/community.general) and `ansible.posix` collections installed and up to date:

     ansible-galaxy collection install "community.general:>=3.6.0"

-Ensure that you have `ansible.posix` installed

     ansible-galaxy collection install "ansible.posix"

 Choose a working directory